mengdeguangdian/hw3/readme.txt

 to compile the program
 3. After that, enter the command $ sudo screen /dev/ttyACM0 to the screen, then enter the command $ /GUI_Thread/run 3 1 to go to the GUI mode
-4. The led 3 will light to indicate the start of GUI mode
+4. The led3 will light to indicate the start of GUI mode
 5. In the GUI mode, you can make gestures to select different threshold angles(15°，30°，45° and 60°）
 6. The gesture "ring" represents shifting down, "slope" means shifting up the selected threshold angles
 7. Push the user button to select the angle